 Through its annual Showcase & Sale, staged for twenty years (2000-2019) in the heart of the Keele campus, YURA "showcased" hobbies and interests of faculty and staff retirees while selling small, gently used household items donated by retirees (wanting to downsize or purge belongings) as well as home-baked goodies, contributed by retirees.
 All funds raised from this event were directed to the student awards and bursaries at York that YURA has created over the years.

-As a fundraising initiative, to help endow the YURA Graduate Student Awards, YURA organized its first team in the annual Scotiabank Marathon Charity Challenge in 2019.
+As a fundraising initiative, to help endow the YURA Graduate Student Awards, YURA organized its first team in the annual Toronto Waterfront Marathon Charity Challenge in 2019.
 This event has proven to be significantly more effective in raising funds than the annual Showcase & Sale had been, while involving a similar number of YURA volunteer participants.
-More about the Scotiabank Charity Challenge
+More about the Charity Challenge

 Over the years, YURA has also developed a congenial and informal relationship with ARFL (the Association of Retired Faculty and Librarians), which was formed in the early 1990s as an associate of YUFA.
 In 2009, as participants in recognizing the 50th anniversary of York’s founding, the two Associations – YURA and ARFL – collaborated closely in a project entitled – Reflections, Recollections & Reminiscences – which led to a substantial contribution of essays and materials submitted from a wide spectrum of the membership.
 This collection was then deposited as a special donation to the York University Archives.